Chriss875/NMB-SMS/README.md

 # NMB-SMS
-This is a web scholarship management system, to manage the students having received the NMB Nuru Yangu mentorship
+This is a web scholarship management system, to manage the students having received the NMB Nuru Yangu Scholarship